-- This measure is a component of the Absence of Operative Mortality domain within the composite measure, 3031 Mitral Valve Repair/Replacement (MVRR) Composite Score, scheduled to be publicly reported on the STS website beginning January 2019.
-The developer confirmed that the calculated performance score for this measure is not publicly reported. - The discussion about Use for #0118 applies to this measure.
-The Committee did not raise additional concerns.
+This measure is a component of the Absence of Operative Mortality domain within the composite measure, 3031 Mitral Valve Repair/Replacement (MVRR) Composite Score, scheduled to be publicly reported on the STS website beginning January 2019.
+The developer confirmed that the calculated performance score for this measure is not publicly reported.